-effect) and the notion of "the rule of law".
+are given "effect" by the Constitution.
+To illustrate the distinction, his Honour contrasted the separation of the judicial power (a conception to which the Constitution does give effect) and the notion of "the rule of law".
 Indeed, in an earlier case, Dixon J rejected a submission on the basis that it "confuse[d] the unexpressed assumptions upon which the framers of the [Constitution] supposedly proceeded" with the meanings that find expression in the Constitution itself.
 It is only the latter that carries legal force and effect.

-18. Citing Dixon J's recognition of the distinction, Mason CJ expressed it thus:
+17. Citing Dixon J's recognition of the distinction, Mason CJ expressed it thus: